horizon-research/Efficient-Deep-Learning-for-Point-Clouds/Networks/ldgcnn/README.md

 **Baseline**: the original implementation of the LDGCNN. <br>
 **Delayed-Aggregation**: the one with full delayed-aggregation optimization, i.e., our proposed version. <br>

-(In this special case, this Limited Delayed-Aggregation version is the same as the Delayed-Aggregation version._
+(In this special case, this Limited Delayed-Aggregation version is the same as the Delayed-Aggregation version.

 0\.
-To run both the original network and the optimized network, go to `ldgcnn` directory.
+Make sure you are at the `ldgcnn` directory. <br>
 1\.
 To run the **Baseline version** of LDGCNN (inference):
 ```
 python evaluate.py --log_dir log_baseline --model_cnn ldgcnn_baseline